pvarki/python-tak-rmapi/ui/README.md

 /ui/tak/taistelija.png
 ```

-This is required due to how things are included in the production. `vite.config.ts` rewrites the routes for local development.
+This is required due to how things are included in the production. `vite.config.ts` rewrites the routes if using vite dev server.

-## Sample Data
+## Getting data to the component
+DeployApp automatically fetches and passes user data for the component as props (if the API provides it).
+In federated components, it is possible to do API calls to other required endpoints.

-For developing components it is recommended to manually fetch the user data from the api, for example:
+If developing simple components using just the vite dev server, you can fetch the user data from the api.
+For example:

 ```
 https://localmaeher.dev.pvarki.fi:4439/api/v2/instructions/data/tak